OOPSpam/blog/_posts/2024-08-22-spam-protection-for-netcore.md

 ## Creating an ASP.NET Core Web App

-I am quickly creating a web application with __Individual Accounts__ as the authentication type.
+I am creating a web application with __Individual Accounts__ as the authentication type.
 I choose .NET 8.0 as the framework, but you should be fine with an older version since we are not doing anything fancy.

 ![New ASP NET Core Web App](/blog/assets/posts/netcore/new-project.png "New ASP NET Core Web App")